-While the majority of high-profile career opportunities in real estate involve buying and selling residential properties, there are tons of other jobs you can get with a real estate license in North Carolina.
+While the majority of high-profile real estate career opportunities in North Carolina involve buying and selling residential properties, there are tons of other jobs you can get with a real estate license in North Carolina.
 Whether you’re looking for something with increased flexibility, more structure, higher stakes or more security, you’re probably going to be able to find the career that’s right for you in real estate.

 Career Opportunities in Real Estate

 Wondering what you can do with a real estate license?
-Maybe you took all the required coursework, passed the real estate licensure exam, and then you’ve found that being a traditional real estate broker isn’t for you.
+Maybe you took all the required coursework, passed the real estate licensure exam, and then you found that being a traditional real estate broker isn’t for you.
 Don’t worry.
-There are plenty of other career opportunities out there.
+There are plenty of other real estate career opportunities in North Carolina.
 It’s all a matter of finding the one that fits your personality the best.

 In North Carolina, real estate agents are referred to as “brokers,” and what the rest of the nation knows as “brokers” are referred to as “brokers-in-charge.”